sooriyaarachchi/pybites.github.io-src/content/slack-bot.md

 Title: How to Build a Simple Slack Bot
 Date: 2017-04-04 23:30
 Category: Tools
-Tags: slack, API, bot, chatbot,
+Tags: slack, API, bot, chatbot
 Slug: simple-chatbot
 Authors: Bob
 Summary: I was playing with Slack's Real Time Messaging API the other day.
 Building a bot is pretty easy.
 In this article a simple example.